P-p-H-d/mlib/README.md

 Oplists can be registered globally by defining, for the type 'type', a macro named M\_OPL\_ ## type () that expands to the oplist of the type.
 Only type without space in their name can be registered.
 A typedef of the type can be used instead through.
+This can simplify a lot OPLIST usage.

 Example:

         #define M_OPL_mpz_t() M_CLASSIC_OPLIST(mpz)

-Within an OPLIST, you can specify the API needed transformation to perform for the method.
+Within an OPLIST, you can also specify the needed low-level transformation to perform for the method.
+This is called API type.
 Assuming that the method to call is called 'method' and the first argument of the operator is 'output', then the following transformation are applied: